 Awareness through training will go far to eliminate prejudices and ensure a DEI-oriented hiring process.
 Here are the most common hiring biases:

-The U.S. Equal Employment Opportunity Commission (EEOC) enforces federal laws prohibiting discrimination against a job applicant or an employee during a variety of work situations including hiring, firing, and wages.
+The U.S. Equal Employment Opportunity Commission (EEOC) enforces federal laws prohibiting discrimination against a job applicant or an employee during a variety of work situations, including hiring, firing, and wages.

-Here are some of the most popular laws in that regard.
-Note that These laws are the basics of how the EEOC tackles discrimination in the workplace.
+Note: These laws are the basics of how the EEOC tackles discrimination in the workplace.
 Court law interpretation and amendments to these laws are evolving.

 If you need help to improve DEI in your hiring process, get in touch with us today to get a comprehensive assessment and customized strategies for your unique needs.